-The craft industry was once an important part of Oman’s economy, with artisanal skills handed down from generation to generation.
-It is artefacts such as pots, decorative chests, silver bracelets, khanjars and coffee pots that most embody the spirit and identity of Oman; they are tangible samples of its ancient tradition and heritage.
-Here are just a few that you will undoubtedbly see on your travels.
+The craft industry was once an essential part of Oman’s economy, with artisanal skills handed down from generation to generation.
+It is artefacts such as pots from Bahla, decorative chests, silver bracelets, khanjars and coffee pots that most embody the spirit and identity of Oman; they are tangible samples of its ancient tradition and heritage.

-In Islamic architecture, the door or gateway to a building is often the most elaborately decorated feature.
+In Islamic architecture in Oman the door or gateway to a building is often the most elaborately decorated feature.
 All the effort is concentrated on the façade side of the door; from the inside it is often quite plain.
-Oman does not have the right kind of indigenous tree for carving, so the wood was usually imported – perhaps teak from India or Zanzibar.
-Omani carpenters then carved their motifs, often opting for traditional floral patterns of roses, Oman’s favourite flower.
+Oman does not have the right kind of indigenous tree for carving, so the wood was usually imported – perhaps teak from Burma, India or sometimes hardwood from Africa.
+Omani carpenters then carved their motifs, often opting for traditional floral patterns of roses, Oman’s favourite flower, and date palms.
 These days, alas, there are few Omani carpenters left and most wood is carved by Indians imitating local designs.

 Old Omani doors have become popular with expatriates and tourists who like to turn them into coffee tables.
 There are two things to look out for if you want to tell the difference between an old door and a new one: colour and texture.
 Old rosewood or teak (200 years old) is dark with a deep redness to it.
 Young wood looks more orange.
 Some dealers stain the doors darker to disguise their age, but this masks the grain of the timber.
 Newly carved doors also have a sharp feel to their carving and edges, while old doors will have gained the smoother finish that comes from wear and exposure.

 These are Omani chests that have been traditionally used to store valuables.
 Good-quality ones were traditionally made from either rosewood or teak, and they are inlaid with brass plates or studs in Islamic and geometric designs.